Class ServerWebSocketHandshake

 • newInstance

-public static ServerWebSocketHandshake newInstance(io.vertx.core.http.ServerWebSocketHandshake arg)
+public static ServerWebSocketHandshake newInstance(io.vertx.core.http.ServerWebSocketHandshake delegate)